Public Health in Cuba

 This course will approach human encounters with disease and wellness in contemporary Cuba from the point of view of medical anthropology.
 It will be based on the notion that understanding how Cuba achieves its impressive public heath indicators requires the study of both policies from above and practices from below.
 Through seminar classes and interaction with practitioners, patients, and scholars in a variety of settings, students will examine how society and culture influence health and disease in contemporary Cuba.

-Students on NU-IPD programs in Cuba will have the opportunity to participate in several guided excursions to famous sites in and around the city of Havana.
+Students will have the opportunity to participate in several guided excursions to famous sites in and around the city of Havana.
 Possible excursions include trips to Old Havana, Parque Lenín, Maqueta de la Habana, and the Museo Nacional de Bellas Artes de la Habana, among others.
-Students will also take a weekend trip to Viñales Valley in Piñar del Río Province, and a trip to Trinidad and the surrounding provinces.
+Students will also take a weekend trip to Viñales Valley in Piñar del Río Province, and an extended excursion trip to Trinidad, Camagüey, and the surrounding provinces.